divelez69/generative-art-nft-with-restrictions/README.md

 ...and you'll be guided to smoothly produce the avatar images you need...

-However, it's very unlikely that you'll be succesful in the first attempts.
-If you’ve set up restriction rules, the script may encounter mismatches, typos, or code errors in the `RESTRICTIONS_CONFIG` within the `restrictions.py` file.
-It’s crucial that the trait references in the `RESTRICTIONS_CONFIG` match their corresponding PNG filenames.
-Thankfully, you’ve already restyled the filenames by running `python nft.py rename,` so most of the typos and mismatches will fall within the `RESTRICTIONS_CONFIG`.
-There's no need to adhere to the "Title Style" in this data structure.
-The script will do its best to match, but typos will require you to fix manually.

-In case, you discover typos within the PNG trait filenames that need to be fixed, be aware that correction may alter the alphabetical order.
-If that's the case, delete the related CSV file and run the `python nft.py` script to re-build it.
-Make sure to have saved any rarity weights values beforehand.

-To minimize code errors while building the restrictions, please read the `RESTRICTIONS_TUTORIAL.md` carefully.
+However it’s unlikely that you’ll achieve immediate success in your initial attempts, because setting up restriction rules can be quite a complex endeavor.
+The script may encounter mismatches, typos, or code errors within the `RESTRICTIONS_CONFIG` located in `restrictions.py` file.
+These issues require debugging.

+To mitigate these challenges, the script internally re-styles trait PNG filenames and their references within `RESTRICTIONS_CONFIG` to a “Title Style” format.
+This automatic re-styling resolves the majority of mismatches.
+However, some typos may still need manual attention during various iterations.

-I understand that this part of the process may seem daunting and challenging.
-However, I encourage you to persevere.
-By clearly establishing the necessary trait combination restrictions, you’ll ultimately create beautiful and clean avatar images.
+I understand that this process may appear daunting and challenging, but I encourage you to persevere.
+By clearly defining the necessary trait combination restrictions, you will ultimately create beautiful and clean avatar images.

 **JSON metadata generation**